lnnsenga/bookstoscrape/README.md

 Once you run the software, you will be presented with a menu that has 4 options:

 #### OPTION 1 - For a single book
-      Requires you to enter the URL of the book you need to extract information
+      Requires you to enter the URL of the book you need to extract information.
+      A file with the name "single_book_info.csv"  which will contain the details of the book will be created.

 ####  OPTION 2 - For all books in single category